PSNI Thanks Public After Man Carrying Large Machete Arrested on Shankill Road

 What Happened

 According to the Police Service of Northern Ireland (PSNI), multiple members of the public called 999 after spotting the man carrying the large blade in the busy street.
 The area was described as busy with pedestrians at the time, including children.
-Officers arrived quickly and were able to detain the man without further incident.
+Officers from the Road Policing Interceptors arrived quickly and were able to detain the man without further incident, disarming him and taking control of the weapon.

 Shortly after the machete arrest, in the same area, officers stopped a car that was being driven erratically.
-The 39-year-old driver was arrested on suspicion of a series of offences, including driving with excess alcohol, possession of an offensive weapon, and possession of a Class B drug.
+The 39-year-old driver was arrested on suspicion of a series of offences, including driving with excess alcohol, possession of an offensive weapon, possession of a Class B drug, and disorderly behaviour.
 The two incidents, occurring in quick succession in the same part of west Belfast, prompted a significant police presence on the Shankill Road on Thursday evening.

 Key Developments